 Wood panels are often used to increase the visual appeal of the fireplace in a unique way.
 It can be done in a modern or rustic style alike.

-Pictured above: an accent wall in curved panels decorating the corner fireplace to create a modern design.
+Pictured above: an accent wall in 3D geometric panels decorating the corner fireplace to create a modern design.

 Family Room Design with Corner Fireplace

 Just like the living room, a family room is the perfect place for a corner installation.
 Yes, it can be smaller, but it makes an even cozier nook.
 Here are some ideas: